cullenmccutcheon/cullenmccutcheon/README.md

 ## Personal Note

-When I’m not working with data, you’ll find me coaching freestyle skiing—helping athletes define and push their limits, while building the confi confidence
+When I’m not working with data, you’ll find me coaching freestyle skiing—helping young athletes define and push their limits.

 ---